maximelamure/rest.li/docs/testsuite_overview.md

 * Making it easier to make compatible Rest.li implementations, so that a Rest.li client in one language can be used with a Rest.li server in another language.

-We have leveraged this Rest.li Test Suite Specification to implement tests for Java and Python Rest.li client bindings, respectively.
+We have leveraged this Rest.li Test Suite Specification to implement tests for Java and Python Rest.li client bindings, in that respective order.
 With this sharable test suite spec, we have identified their coverage and feature parity in this [Compatibility Matrix](testsuite_compatibility_matrix.md).

 Getting Started
 ----
-### How to download project
+### How to Download Project
-Make sure you have [gradle](https://gradle.org/) installed.
+Make sure you have installed [gradle](https://gradle.org/), which is used for building the test suite.

 Download the test suite from its Gerrit Git repository:
 ```